-Note: If your spouse and/or children are accompanying you, you must be certain that you have adequate financial resources to support them (e.g. an additional $375 per month for a spouse and $209 per month per child, plus funds to purchase insurance coverage).
+Note: If your spouse and/or children are accompanying you, you must be certain that you have adequate financial resources to support them (e.g. an additional $375 (estimate) per month for a spouse and $209 (estimate) per month per child, plus funds to purchase insurance coverage).
 Please note: NJIT does not act as a bank.
 It does not accept large deposits from which a student can withdraw for living expenses.

 Please make arrangements for additional funds for living expenses and tuition and fees, as you need them.
-We strongly advise that you have access to $2000 to enable you to pay for living expenses for the first two months.
-Do not be without money.
+We strongly advise that you have access to USD $2,000 to enable you to pay for living expenses for the first two months.